bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 ```

 Then run `:PlugInstall` to install the fzf command-line tool and associated Vim
 plugin.
-Note, the Vim plugin will invoke the fzf command line tool, hence the
-two plugin lines above.

-Note, if one has already installed the fzf command-line tool why bother with
+You may wonder, if one has already installed the fzf command-line tool why
-installing it again via a Vim plugin?
+bother with installing it again via a Vim plugin?
 Basically to maintain runtime
-synchronization between plugin and command-line tool.
+synchronization between Vim plugin and command-line tool.

 If using a different plugin manager please adjust the above statements
 appropriately.